eclipse-bluechi/bluechi/README.md

 # Hirte

-Hirte is a service orchestrator tool intended for multi-node devices (e.g.: edge devices) clusters with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).
+Hirte is a service orchestrator tool intended for multi-node device clusters with a predefined number of nodes and with a focus on highly regulated environments such as those requiring functional safety.
+Potential use cases can be found in domains such as transportation, where services need to be orchestrated across different edge devices managed in clusters but traditional orchestration tools are not compliant with regulatory requirements.

 Hirte is relying on [systemd](https://github.com/systemd/systemd) and its D-Bus API, which it extends for multi-node use case.

-Hirte can also be used to orchestrate containers using [podman](https://github.com/containers/podman/) and its ability to generate systemd service configuration to run a container.
+Hirte can also be used to orchestrate containers using [Podman](https://github.com/containers/podman/) and its ability to generate systemd service configuration to run a container.

 ## How to contribute